How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 Past buyers’ audiences will be excluded from other audiences automatically.

-Don’t forget to include the time period for the audience from 1 to 180 days.
+Don’t forget to include the time frame for the audience: 1 to 180 days.

-You will see the UET tag for placing on the site in a special window, at the end of the page.
+You will see the UET tag for placing on the site in a separate window, at the end of the page.

 This code includes 3 parts: